Division of Correction Inmate Visitation

 Representatives of the news media may be granted a tour of a correctional facility or program when the presence of news media would not adversely affect the operations of the facility or program.
 However, all news media tours must be approved in advance and the Public Information Officer or designee must accompany representatives of news or organizations at all times.
 The Director may grant permission for cameras under restriction which includes not recording inmates except when an authorized inmate interview has been granted.

-MEDIA INQUIRIES should be directed to the Public Information Officer, Cindy Murphy, via email.
+MEDIA INQUIRIES should be directed to the Communications Director, Dina Tyler, via email.

 Entrance Into Correctional Institutions